 How Do You Create Outline Drawings?

 Keep it simple.
-If you have trouble deciding which way something goes then start by drawing the simplest shape first.
-Drawing is all about breaking down basic shapes into progressively smaller shapes until you get to the finer detail.
+If you have trouble deciding which way something goes then start by drawing the simplest shapes first.
+Drawing is all about breaking down basic shapes into progressively smaller shapes until you find the right proportions to begin adding the finer detail.

-A confident artist will continually adjust these building blocks at the beginning.
-The artist will cross-reference key features, check alignment, and measure distances, to get the proportions right.
+A confident artist will continually adjust these building blocks in the early stages and cross-reference key features, check alignment, and measure distances, to get the proportions right.

 Sketch out an underdrawing before you commit to any stronger lines.
-There is no need to rub out the lines that go astray.
+There is no need to erase the sketch lines that go astray.
 Leave them where they are and use them to help you find the right line.